vuanhtuan1012/data-engineering/p2-data-modeling/L4_NoSQL Data Models.md

 ## Importance of Denormalization

 The biggest take away when doing data modeling in Apache Cassandra is to **think about the queries first**.
-There are **no JOINS** in Apache Cassandra.
+There are **no JOINs** in Apache Cassandra.

 > Normalized tables in relational database will need to go through the process of denormalization to be able to fit into the Apache Cassandra data model.